 Nicolas Friederici is a PhD Candidate at the Oxford Internet Institute.
 His research examines the dynamics of innovation ecosystems and networks in Sub-Saharan Africa, and in particular the role of technology innovation hubs.

+I’ll skip some descriptives and background information on MEST, iSpace, and Hub Accra, as this has been covered in other reports and blog posts.
 I also covered many similar points under the “startup accelerator” vs. “ecosystem builder” dichotomy in the discussion section of an earlier infoDev report.